 Substitutions and Ingredient Notes

 Olives and Capers.
-Not a "necessary" ingredient but they add a ton of flavor.
+They add a ton of flavor to the recipe but either can be left out if it is a flavor you don't like.
 I used kalamata olives but feel free to switch it up and use some green olives.

 This is a pretty simple recipe and once you get everything in the pot, it pretty much does all the work on its own.

-Simmer the red wine until it reduces by half.
+Step 5: Simmer the red wine until it reduces by half.
 Then pour in the crushed tomatoes and return the chicken to the pot.
-Add the thyme, rosemary, and basil and bring the sauce to a simmer.
+Add the thyme, rosemary, and basil.
+Bring the sauce to a simmer.
 Simmer the sauce for 40 minutes, stirring occasionally.
 It's important to keep the sauce moving to avoid burning the sauce.

-Add capers and olives and simmer for another 10 minutes.
+Step 6: Add capers and olives and simmer for another 10 minutes.
 Remove from the heat and serve with your favorite starch!
-Chicken cacciatore is one of those recipes that just develops a better flavor by day 2.
+Chicken cacciatore is one of those recipes that develops a better flavor by day 2.
 So this is a great recipe to have for leftovers!

 Serve chicken cacciatore over your favorite pasta, or a bowl of rice!
 Serve it with roasted potatoes, or even whip up some risotto.
 I love it the best over rice.
 It is so filling and the flavors soak into the rice so well!